-Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet – truly exhilarating, mysterious and alluring!
+Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet—truly exhilarating, mysterious and alluring!
 For over two centuries, the 'White Desert' has attracted scientists and adventurers, drawn by its unmatched natural beauty.
 This largely untouched wilderness is now more accessible to a new generation of intrepid explorers.
-Visit the Antarctic Peninsula and South Shetland Islands in the comfort of the Ushuaia.
+Visit the Antarctic Peninsula and the South Shetland Islands in the comfort of the Ushuaia, a former research vessel.
 From the southern spring onwards, large birds and sea mammals gather at breeding colonies and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience.

 Activities : Birding, Child-Friendly, Hiking, Dedicated Solo Cabins, Triple/Quad Cabins